dapperfu/JenkinsMatlab/01 - Install Jenkins.md

 <a href="Images/2016-12-01 08_15-000001.png"><img src="Images/2016-12-01 08_15-000001.png" align="center" height="200"></a>

+The installer is zipped for size.
+Before it can be used you need to unzip it.

+## Install Jenkins

+Launch the extracted Jenkins installer

 <a href="Images/2016-12-01 08_17-000002.png"><img src="Images/2016-12-01 08_17-000002.png" align="center" height="200"></a>
 <a href="Images/2016-12-01 08_18-000003.png"><img src="Images/2016-12-01 08_18-000003.png" align="center" height="200"></a>